On Weary Drivers, Records of Trees, and Parking Functions: Abstract

 \section{Abstract}

-This work builds on a decomposition of a Cayley tree using the notion of a record, a concept closely related to the blob encoding of a tree introduced by Kreweras and Moszkowski \cite{Kreweras-Moszkowski} and Picciotto \cite{Picciotto}, that we explore and extend.
-We provide an alternative definition of parking functions and derive from it a record-preserving bijection between Cayley trees and parking functions.
-Finally, we use this bijection to establish an equidistribution between a sextuple of statistics on Cayley trees and a corresponding sextuple of statistics on parking functions.
+This work builds on the notion of record of rooted trees.
+We provide an alternative definition of parking functions, derive from it a record-preserving bijection between rooted trees and parking functions, and establish a join equidistribution result between a 5-tuple of statistics on rooted trees and a corresponding 5-tuple of statistics on parking functions.
+Some enumerative questions are also considered.

 \tikzset{ record/.style={ circle, draw=black, fill=black, inner sep=1.5pt, label={#1}, solid }, record/.default={}, non-record/.style={ circle, draw = black, fill = white, inner sep=1.5pt, solid }, every label/.style={ font= } }